-Prior to the first term of enrollment, the university requires all new, full-time undergraduate students - residents and commuters alike - to submit proof of a complete physical exam conducted within the past year, including documented proof of two doses of the MMR (measles, mumps and rubella) vaccine (or titers if applicable), three doses of hepatitis B vaccine (or titers if applicable), three doses of the chicken pox vaccine (or titers if applicable) or proof of physician-diagnosed disease, and one dose of meningitis vaccine.
-If you received your first meningitis vaccine requirement is available for students 22 years of age and older (please contact Health Services for further information).
+Prior to the first term of enrollment, the university requires all new, full-time undergraduate students - residents and commuters alike - to submit proof of a complete physical exam conducted within the past year, including documented proof of two doses of the MMR (measles, mumps and rubella) vaccine (or titers if applicable), three doses of hepatitis B vaccine (or titers if applicable), three doses of tetanus-diphtheria vaccine (including at least one Tdap dose within the past 10 years), two doses of the chicken pox vaccine (or titers if applicable) or proof of physician-diagnosed disease, and one dose of meningitis vaccine.
+If you received your first meningitis vaccine prior to age 16, a booster is required.
+A waiver of the meningitis vaccine requirement is available for students 22 years of age and older (please contact Health Services for further information).
 Also, please check with your primary care provider as to whether the new meningitis Type B vaccine is appropriate for you.
 In addition, a negative tuberculosis test or chest x-ray within the last year is required for entering students who are from highly endemic countries and have been residents of the United States for less than five years.
 A list of countries where tuberculosis is highly endemic is available upon request from Health Services.